 One person dropped one of my bikes and scratched up the clutch cover a bit plus broke a brake lever.
 On anything unscratched, especially a new and expensive model with fairings, this would have been a major hassle.

-But this was an old motorcycle that cost me less than $2K, had a salvage title (yes, salvage title motorcycles are covered by their policy!).
+But this was an old motorcycle that cost me less than $2K, had a salvage title (at the time, salvage title bikes were covered by Riders Share’s policy — this has changed).
 And the best part — the rider replaced the brake lever before returning it to me with a new item.
 (These are good people.)

 So think of all those motorcycles you’d buy if you could afford keeping them.
 Older machines that aren’t a Panigale V4.